Finally! A Frame for Wood Panels!

 So Easy to Use!

 - Everything you need to frame and hang your artwork is included!
-Each frame comes with wood screws, hanging hook, nail, 20 lb. hanging wire, bumper pads, small screw eyes and risers for flat panels, 3/4” panels and canvas*.
+Each frame comes with wood screws, hanging hook, nail, 20 lb. hanging wire, bumper pads and small screw eyes.
+The 7/8" depth models also include risers for flat panels, 3/4” panels and canvas.